 Setting up Azure Container Registry (ACR)

-In this article, I will show you how to set up the container registry with the CLI.
-If you’re interested in using your Azure dashboard instead, you can follow the steps in this article.
+In this article, I will show you how to set up the container registry via the CLI.
+If you’re interested in doing it via your Azure dashboard, you can follow the steps in this article.

 Authenticating with Azure

-To run commands using Azure CLI, you will need to be authenticated.
-Run this command:
+To run commands via Azure CLI, you will need to be authenticated.
+Do that with the following command.

 az login

 This opens a new window in your browser.
 Provide your email address and password to complete the authentication process.
-In your terminal, once the authentication process is completed the subscription details are printed out.
-Make a special note of the id key.
-It will be used when creating a service principal.
+In your terminal, once the authentication process is completed the subscription details would be printed out.
+Make a special note of the id key as it will be used when creating a service principal.

-If you haven’t already done so, create a new service principal using this command:
+If you haven’t already done so, create a new service principal using the following command.

 az ad sp create-for-rbac --name <service_principal_name> --scopes /subscriptions/<subscription_id> --role owner

 In the command, service_principal_name can be any name you choose, subscription_id is the value of the id key in the terminal output of the successful login.
 On successful completion, the service principal information will be printed on the terminal.
-The information displayed includes the appId and password used to log in to the container registry.
+The information displayed include the appId and password which will be used to log in to the container registry.

-The output of the above command should match this:
+The output of the above command should look like this:

 {